-Currently, the only primary tool to supplement rodenticide applications for roof rats in orchards is trapping.
-Snap traps and cage traps have historically been the two primary traps available for roof rats, but both require checking traps frequently to remove captured individuals and to resupply bait.
+As such, we selected trapping as the primary tool to supplement rodenticide applications for roof rats in orchards.
+Snap trapping has historically been the primary approach used for roof rats, but they require checking traps frequently to remove captured individuals and to resupply bait.
 Still, snap trapping can effectively reduce and maintain rat populations at low levels (Shiels et al. 2019), and they could be a viable tool to help combat roof rat damage in citrus.
-Additionally, the recent introduction of the Goodnature[®] A24 trap (Goodnature Ltd., Wellington, NZ; hereafter A24 traps) into the U.S. has the potential to greatly increase the utility of trapping as a management tool in that the traps allow for the capture of up to 24 rats without the need to check or reset.
-This could result in substantial savings in labor costs, making trapping a more viable tool for managing roof rats in orchards.
+Additionally, the recent introduction of the Goodnature[®] A24 trap (Goodnature Ltd., Wellington, NZ; hereafter A24 traps) into the U.S. has the potential to increase the utility of trapping as a management tool in that the traps allow for the capture of up to 24 rats without the need to check or reset over a 4-6-month period.
+These traps have substantially reduced rat abundance in some island conservation situations (Carter et al. 2016, Gronwald and Russell 2022), but they have had only limited testing in orchards (but see Baldwin et al. 2022).
+If proven efficacious, the use of A24 traps could result in substantial savings in labor costs, making trapping a more viable tool for managing roof rats in orchards.